clemensberndt/jboss-fuse-formula/README.rst

 Formula Dependencies
 ====================

 This formula requires a compatible JRE to be installed.

-The following salt formulas may be used for provisioning.
+Standard system package management or the following salt formulas may be used for provisioning of a suitable Java runtime.

 * sun-java
 * java